joenio/sentinel/README.md

 Sentinel is a program developed as part of a network programming course at Institute of Mathematics and Statistics University of São Paulo (IME-USP).
-It's purpose is to extract messages related to computer network security on IRC channels.
+Its purpose is to extract messages related to computer network security on IRC channels.